paulcostanza/client-learning-protocol/WebsiteContent.md

 ---

+# How to add

+- convert markdown to html
+- add to page
+- add format to any code
+    - add spacing/tabs for indentation
+    - if you have curly brackets in the code <code>{}</code> then you need to escape them because of react
+- add format to any accordion component

+---

 # What I am currently adding

 There are so many notes I can add, it is easier (for now) to list what I have.